 10 things to remember for July 4th

 The months of June, July, August, and September tend to bring a wee bit more of ‘the crazy’ than is typical in the ‘dead of winter.’
 The Independence Day holiday in particular can increase exponentially the number of intoxicated knuckleheads you’re likely to encounter on your shift.
-Here are 10 basic reminders as you head out on patrol this July 4th.
+Here are 10 basic reminders as you head out on patrol on July 4th.

 1.)
 Fireworks can be weapons.
 Don’t disregard that fact if you’re making contact with partiers.